Christian Esposito

 Christian Esposito (born 23 July 1990) is an Australian soccer player who currently plays with North Eastern MetroStars SC.

 Club career

 On 9 May 2009, he made his senior debut for AlbinoLeffe against Frosinone in the 2008–09 Serie B season.

 In July 2009, Esposito was linked to a move to his hometown club Adelaide United.
 However, despite some initial interest he later denied he wanted to return to Australia.

-In June 2010, he joined Prima Divisione Champion Novara on free transfer, which binds him with the Serie A club until June 2014.
+In June 2010, he joined Prima Divisione Champion Novara on a free transfer, which binds him with the Serie A club until June 2014.
 He has since been loaned out to F.C.
 Pro Vercelli 1892 and Catanzaro.